New Google Maps may not appear as expected on your website. This is because Google requires your API key. Read the instructions on how to solve this.

 When we developed the Google Map widget we felt that the use of it would be minor and that there would be no need for the API key.
 Until June 2016, Google allowed this, but since then they have hardened their license restrictions.
 Now we see Google refusing to show maps if the API key is missing.
 The error message looks like this:

-In a future version of the program, we will add support for the Google API key to the widget, so that it is easy for you to use your own API key with any map you display.
-Until then, you must manually add your API key into the generated code to ensure that the map request is approved by Google.
+In version 9 of the program, we added the ability to specify the API key on the Workbook tab of the task pane.
+If you have an older version, you must manually add your API key into the generated code to ensure that the map request is approved by Google.
 This help page contains the instructions on how to do this.

 Open a spreadsheet that contains a Google Map widget in Excel.
 Move to the SpreadsheetConverter ribbon and click Convert to convert the spreadsheet to web format.